johannesgiorgis/.dotfiles/README.md

 So I decided to use Oh-My-Zsh to manage my theme only to find out the theme wouldn't load.

 Googling around led me to this github issue thread <https://github.com/romkatv/powerlevel10k/issues/825> where the theme author himself says he doesn't use a plugin manager himself.
 Also it seems antigen hasn't been updated in a while.
 Since I had everything working perfectly via using Oh-My-Zsh, I'll set up Ansible to do just that.

+### Unexpected Test

+On September 10th, I accidentally messed up my initial installation of Pop_OS! via trying to install some Virtual Machine related installations the Pop!_Shop prompted me with.
+Re-installing from the ISO image I originally used, there were too many updates so I grabbed a more recent ISO image from their website.

+Re-installing Pop_OS! was an unexpected test to see how my Ansible work was coming along.
+I was back to being productive on VS Code and adding more cool stuff before long.
+It's awesome!

 ## Reference